Xiyue-Wang/TransPath/README.md

 ## TransPath

-The new better and stronger pre-trained transformers models (CTransPath) will be released (under review)
+The new better and stronger pre-trained transformers models (CTransPath) has been released
 #### Hardware

 * 128GB of RAM